Mculover666/Hexo-Blog-Source/themes/hexo-theme-matery/README.md

   field: post
 ```

-### Translate Chinese Link to Pinyin (Optional)
+### Translate Chinese Link to Pinyin (Recommend)

-Defualt permalinks of Hexo will include Chinese if your atrticle's title is Chinese.But it's adverse to `SEO`,and `gitment` comments don't suport Chinese Link as well.We can use the [hexo-permalink-pinyin](https://github.com/viko16/hexo-permalink-pinyin) of Hexo plugin to generate permalinks of Chinese Pinyin  when generating posts.
+Defualt permalinks of Hexo will include Chinese if your atrticle's title is Chinese.
+But it's adverse to `SEO`, and `gitment` comments don't suport Chinese Link as well.
+We can use the [hexo-permalink-pinyin](https://github.com/viko16/hexo-permalink-pinyin) of Hexo plugin to generate permalinks of Chinese Pinyin when generating posts.

 Installation commands are as follows：